skypilot-org/skypilot/docs/source/getting-started/installation.rst

 respective quotas are likely set to zero or a low limit.
 This is especially true for GPU instances.

-Please follow :ref:`Requesting Quota Increase` to check quotas and request quota increases before proceeding.
+Please follow :ref:`quota` to check quotas and request quota increases before proceeding.

 .. _docker-image: